-Situated just a few steps from Trani Old Town, Villa Comunale enjoys a superb seaside location which boasts breathtaking views to the Adriatic Sea for as far as the eye can see.
+Situated just a few steps from Trani Old Town, Villa Comunale enjoys a superb seaside location which boasts breathtaking views of the Adriatic Sea for as far as the eye can see.
 The garden itself is a green oasis with characteristics of both an Italian and an English garden.
-Tall trees, flowerbeds, sculptures and ponds compose an irresistible setting of tranquility and relaxation.
+Tall trees, flowerbeds, sculptures and ponds compose an irresistible setting of tranquillity and relaxation.

 Villa Comunale dates back to 1824 when the main part of the garden was constructed on the land the prominent Antonacci family donated to the city.
 Nowadays, the garden is much larger than it was back then.
 Villa Comunale is much loved by locals and visitors alike who seek refuge under the shade of its trees, especially on the warmest of summer days.

-Probably the best time to appreciate the beauty of Trani’s public garden is sunset when views to the city’s iconic Cathedral dyed in all hues of gold and pink are simply jaw-dropping.
+Probably the best time to appreciate the beauty of Trani’s public garden is sunset when views of the city’s iconic Cathedral dyed in all hues of gold and pink are simply jaw-dropping.

 Gardens in Sicily

 By Katy from Untold Italy